 Workers’ compensation boards provide employers with staff retraining and rehabilitation opportunities to assist worker reintegration into the workforce.
 In situations where workers are permanently impaired, workers’ compensation is responsible for paying past and future economic loss.
 Lastly, workers’ compensation is responsible for family member survivor benefits in situations where an employee is killed or dies on the job.

 You have rights and entitlements under various workers’ compensation boards.
 Your employer should not pressure you to return to your job until you are healthy and safe.

 Calculating your benefits and earnings entitlements can be difficult and confusing.
 In addition, workers’ compensation claims can sometimes be contested and difficult to prove.

 Employers may negate their responsibilities to accommodate or reintegrate you back into the workforce, or perhaps, your claim is being denied by the Board.
-If you are in any of these situations, consult our employment lawyers straight away.
+If you are in any of these situations, consult our workers’ compensation lawyers straight away.

 Call an employment lawyer at Levitt LLP, instead of a personal injury lawyer, if you have been injured on the job or suffered a work-related illness.

 Our experienced employment lawyers know the ins and outs of the Workplace Safety and Insurance Board (WSIB).
 We’re familiar with workplace disputes and legislation and are experts in filing appeals against a Workplace Safety and Insurance Board decision.

 Each situation is unique, so schedule a consultation today with one of our lawyers for workers’ compensation law in Toronto, the GTA or across Canada to learn about your options.